school-brainhack/school-brainhack.github.io/content/en/modules/python_scripts/index.md

 ### Step 1: Create relevant functions in `useful_functions.py`

-  You'll implement the following functions :
+  In that file, implement the following functions :
   * `encrypt_letter(letter, key)` : return the encrypted letter with the key, e.g. `encrypt_letter("l", "h")` should return `'Ô'`.
   * `decrypt_letter(letter, key)` : return the decrypted letter with the key, e.g. `decrypt_letter("Ô", "h")` should return `'l'`.
   * `process_message(message, key, encrypt)`: return the encrypted message using the letters in `key` if encrypt is `True`, and the decrypted message if encrypt is `False`.
 For example :